 Given that judicial review in the revolutionary era is one of the most closely scrutinized subjects in legal history, it has long appeared that any significant primary sources from these cases had been analyzed.
 Indeed, it has been over forty years since a new source has been brought to bear on the study of revolutionary-era judicial review.
 Remarkably, however, there are two sets of unpublished attorneys' notes that have been preserved in library collections of personal papers that have never been analyzed by scholars of judicial review: the notes of Edmund Randolph and of St. George Tucker in Virginia's 1782 Case of the Prisoners (which reporter Daniel Call entitled Commonwealth v.
 Caton when he published a report of the case in 1827).
 These notes are significant in part because their authors were to become major legal figures and their early thinking on judicial review is therefore of value to constitutional historians.
 As a member of the Federal Constitutional Convention, Randolph proposed the Virginia Plan, the principal source for the Federal Constitution, and he subsequently was the first United States Attorney General and, later, Thomas Jefferson's successor as Secretary of State.
 Although now largely forgotten, Tucker was a member of the Virginia Court of Appeals, a federal judge, and, in the words of Dean Paul Carrington, "arguably the most important American legal scholar of the first half of the nineteenth century."

 Scholarly Commons Citation

 Treanor, William Michael, "The Case of the Prisoners and the Origins of Judicial Review" (1994).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1050.
+1050.